ApolloAuto/apollo/docs/howto/how_to_install_apollo_kernel.md

     * ```cd install```
     * ```sudo bash install_kernel.sh```
 3. Reboot your system by the reboot command
-4. After reboot, build the ESD CAN driver source code.
-How to build the ESD CAN driver source code can be found at ESDCAN-README.md
+4. After rebooting, build the ESD CAN driver source code.
+How to build the ESD CAN driver source code can be found at [ESDCAN-README.md](https://github.com/ApolloAuto/apollo-kernel/blob/master/linux/ESDCAN-README.md)